 Youth Deer Hunts

-Target this variety of fall deer hunts with a youth at various state parks and Wildlife Management Areas (WMAs) throughout Minnesota.
+Target this variety of fall deer hunts with a youth at various state parks, Camp Ripley and national wildlife preserves throughout Minnesota.
 Partners include the MDHA, MSAA, BSW, Minnesota State Parks, Friends of Rydell and NWR.
 August deadline for applications for the lottery hunts in October and November.

 Share the sights and sounds of the marsh with a youth 15 or younger (no license required).
 This special day is for the youth; adults must leave their firearms at home, but can let youth in on all the secrets waterfowl hunting has to offer in mid September.

 Youth, Adult and Family Upland Bird Hunt